-2.2.6 Simplicity of the Inverse.
+2.2.6.
+Simplicity of the Inverse

 The forward transform, involving only a simple subtraction of immediate neighbors, is clearly a rapid, local operation.
 The inverse on the other hand is global, since each point in the output depends on each point in the differenced image.
 Computationally this makes the inverse slow.
-The inverse is simple in one sense however: The difference equations being solved by the inverse have the same form as the equations used for the forward transform and are thus local.
+The inverse is simple in one sense, however: The difference equations being solved by the inverse have the same form as the equations used for the forward transform and are thus local.
 The problem is that the output here feeds back into the system and effects can propagate across the retina.
-The apparent global nature of the inverse is thus of a rather special kind and, as we will see later, gives rise to very simple implementations involving only local connections.
+The apparent global nature of the inverse is thus of a rather special kind and, as we will see later, gives rise to very simple physical implementations involving only local connections.

-2.2.7 Iterative Methods of Solution.
+2.2.7.
+Iterative Methods of Solution

-There are of course other methods for solving large sets of equations.
+There are, of course, other methods for solving large sets of equations.
 The fact that W is sparse and has large diagonal elements, suggests trying something like Gauss-Seidel iteration.
 Each iteration takes about 6n arithmetic operations.
-For effects to propagate across the retina one requires at least $\sqrt{(4n^2 - 1)/3}$ iterations.
+For effects to propagate across the retina one requires at least $((4n^2 - 1)/3)^{1/2}$ iterations.
 This is because a hexagonal retina of width m has $(3m^2 + 1)/4$ cells.
-The above suggests that one might be able to get away with less than n2 arithmetic operations.
+The above suggests that one might be able to get away with less than n^2 arithmetic operations.
 In practice it is found that effects propagate very slowly and many more iterations are needed to stabilize the solution.
 One does not have to store W, since it is easily generated as one goes along.

 Iterative schemes correspond to adding a time-derivative to the Poisson equation and so turning it into a heat-equation.
-As one continues to iterate the steady-state solution is approached.
+As one continues to iterate, the steady-state solution is approached.
 This intuitive model gives some insight into how the process will converge.

-2.2.8 Convergence of Iterative and Feed-back Schemes.
+2.2.8.
+Convergence of Iterative and Feedback Schemes

-It is not immediately clear that iterative schemes of solving the difference equations will converge.
-If they do, they will converge to the correct solution.
+If iterative schemes of solving the difference equations converge, they will converge to the correct solution.
+It is, however, not immediately obvious that they will converge at all.
 Let δ be the delta function, that is, one at the origin, zero elsewhere.
-It can be shown that if the forward convolutional operator is w, the convergence of iterative schemes depends on the behaviour of the error term, $(\delta - \omega)^n$, as n becomes large.
+It can be shown that if the forward convolutional operator is w, the convergence of iterative schemes depends on the behaviour of the error term, $(\delta - w)^n$, as n becomes large.
 Raising a convolutional operator to an integer power is intended to signify convolution with itself.

-In our case, w is one at the origin, with six values of -1/6 around it.
-So $(\delta - \omega)$ will be zero at the origin with six values of 1/6 around it.
-Now while $(\delta - \omega)^n$ will always have a total area of one, it does spread out and its value tends to zero at every point as n tends to infinity.
-So this iterative scheme converges: similar results could be derived for other negative surrounds.
+In our case, w is one at the origin, with six values of $-\frac{1}{6}$ around it.
+So $(\delta - w)$ will be zero at the origin with six values of $\frac{1}{6}$ around it.
+Now while $(\delta - w)^n$ will always have a total area of one, it does spread out and its value tends to zero at every point as n tends to infinity.
+So this iterative scheme converges: Similar results can be derived for other negative surrounds.

-2.2.9 Setting the Threshold.
+2.2.9.
+Setting the Threshold

 In the discrete case a finite threshold must be selected.
-As before, let g' be the smallest step in the logarithm of reflectance in the scene, h the sensor spacing and u the radius of the point-spread function of the optical system.
-Then we define the effective minimum step as:
+As before, let g' be the smallest step in the logarithm of reflectance in the scene, h the sensor spacing, and u the radius of the point-spread function of the optical system.
+Then we define the effective minimum step (in p) as

-g = g' min(1, h/2u)
+$$g = g' \min(1, h/2u).$$